brackmayhall/Vine4j/README.md

 ### Vine Account Login Credentials

-You must register for an official Vine account and use those credentials in the Vine4j. java file.
+You must register for an official Vine account and use those credentials in the Vine4j.java file.